tlee75/personal-site/README.md

 Next, create Repository secrets named `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` and store your Dockerhub access token info.
-Additionally, create two more Github repository secrets named `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET` and store your Cloudflare Service Auth token credentials.
+Additionally, create two more Github repository secrets named `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET` and store your Cloudflare Service Auth token credentials which has access to the Cloudflare Tunnel Application.
 Also create a Github repository variables named `DOCKERHUB_ACCOUNT` and `MKDOCS_APP_NAME` and store the name of your Dockerhub account and repository respectively.
 The repository should be named after the app.

 Additionally, for Prometheus and Grafana support, create two additional variables `PROM_TAG` and `GRAFANA_TAG` with the dockerhub tags you wish to use for those two images.
 To set the initial admin credentials for Grafana, create two more